-Free-to-use (ie public domain or copyright-free) means the words can be copied and sung to at least one tune with no concerns about copyright or performance licensing.
+Most are free-to-use (ie public domain or copyright-free) meaning the words can be copied and sung to at least one tune with no concerns about copyright or performance licensing.
 Many such hymns are old/traditional - but where possible a variety of styles / genres are included.

 Psalm: 83 - They are happy who dwell in your house O Lord / How lovely is your dwelling place / O Lord of Hosts hear my prayer

 Second: I John - We are the children of God, we keep his commandments to believe in Jesus Christ and to love one another